My Mentoring Journey

-I have a renewed zest to work in the field that encourages young people to reach their potential and I am even more convinced of the importance for all teachers to experience spirit of mentoring seminars as a way to motivate and inspire them to continue the good work they are doing; when feeling unappreciated, simply to have the time to reflect on why they chose teaching as a career and to see the flame rekindled.
+I gained a renewed zest to work in the field that encourages young people to reach their potential and I am even more convinced of the importance for all teachers to experience spirit of mentoring seminars as a way to motivate and inspire them to continue the good work they are doing; when feeling unappreciated, simply to have the time to reflect on why they chose teaching as a career and to see the flame rekindled.
 I would dearly love to see all teacher trainees experience mentor training and have the experience of mentoring a young person from a high risk environment before they begin teaching.
-Had I had that experience in the 1970s ?.!!
+Had I had that experience in the 1970’s…

 The world of technology continues to challenge the world of education, family structures and relationships.
 Indeed, the concentration span of young people seems to have decreased over the years, putting more and more pressure on teachers to be creative and innovative.
-This is such a wonderful time to focus on building relationships with students, perhaps returning to what some might think are old-fashioned values and virtues like integrity, positive peer pressure, loyalty, accountability, teamwork, responsibility, genuinely caring for others and so many more.
+This is such a wonderful time to focus on building meaningful relationships with students, perhaps returning to what some might think are old-fashioned values and virtues like integrity, positive peer pressure, loyalty, accountability, teamwork, responsibility, genuinely caring for others and so many more.
 We need to invest in our young people far more than we do at the moment.

 Teachers are under pressure for so many reasons: new syllabi and methods of assessment which take up an inordinate amount of time; bureaucratic paper trails that rob teachers of the opportunity to develop meaningful relationships with their students; economic circumstances forcing both parents to work and the impact that is having on young people and thus relationships with authority figures and between teachers and parents as well; the number of families that are not functioning effectively and the impact that this is having on young people who often feel unloved and rejected and so I could go on.
-These are youth issues in New Zealand, in Australia, in Canada and the USA.
-Indeed, it is likely that most countries are having to deal with students wagging school (truancy), substance abuse, inappropriate sexual activity, youth suicide, increased youth crime and the disintegration of families and a foster care system that needs a major overhaul.
+These are youth issues in New Zealand, Australia, Canada and the USA.
+Indeed, it is likely that most countries are having to deal with students wagging school (truancy), inappropriate use of technology, substance abuse, inappropriate sexual activity, youth suicide, increased youth crime and the disintegration of families and a foster care system that needs a major overhaul.
 Standing in the gap could be the volunteer adult mentors, those committed men and women who genuinely want to make a difference by moving alongside a young person for a year.
 Effective mentoring of young people could see more of them also acquiring more employability skills from these relationships.

 With these thoughts in mind, I believe one of the most significant weaknesses of youth mentoring is the lack of adequate training and preparation of mentors.
 A variety of reasons will be placed before the reader as a counter to this statement, but I have observed how even the seemingly most qualified mentors have enjoyed and benefited from the opportunity for some self-reflection, perhaps a polishing of skills that might have lain dormant for a while and the opportunity to interact over a period of time with like-minded people.
 Perhaps my education training and personal mentoring experiences have also led me to labor the importance of achieving a positive connection with a young person for, without a well-structured training program, many mentors could easily become prescriptive in their approach to the mentoring relationship without realizing the error of their pathways.

 I was excited as I traveled through the USA to hear a number of people saying that they think Peer Mentoring is going to become more and more important in the education sector, as older students are trained to move alongside younger students as the wise guides in structured programs.
-If we can continue to sow the seeds of mentoring amongst our young people, we will, indeed, rediscover the importance of meaningful relationships during the life journey and be better equipped ourselves to role model what this means.
+If we can continue to sow the seeds of mentoring among our young people, we will, indeed, rediscover the importance of meaningful relationships during the life journey and be better equipped ourselves to role model what this means.

 I am grateful to the 1000 or so students who have interacted with me over the years, who have taught me so much about the meaning of relationship building and who continue to teach, humble and inspire me to seek new opportunities to encourage more young people to reach their potential.